praveenoruganti/praveenoruganti-reactjs/5_State_Props/ReadMe.md

 **What happens when state changes?**

 OK, why must we use setState()?
 Why do we even need the state object itself?
-If you're asking these questions, don't worry – you'll understand state soon :) Let me answer.
+If you are asking these questions, don't worry – you'll understand state soon :) Let me answer.

 A change in the state happens based on user-input, triggering an event, and so on.
 Also, React components (with state) are rendered based on the data in the state.
 State holds the initial information.